piscaj/react-mui-ch5/README.md

 NPM Scrips included to...

-1. Open: node_modules/@crestron/ch5-crcomlib/package.json
-2. 	"build:archive" = This will build the React app and create a .ch5z
+1. 	"build:archive" = This will build the React app and create a .ch5z
-"build:deploy" = Loading touchpanel.
-You can change this to fit your needs "build:deploy:mobile" = Loading mobile.
-You can change this to fit your needs "build:deployweb" = Loading web.
+2.	"build:deploy" = Loading touchpanel.
+You can change this to fit your needs
+3.	"build:deploy:mobile" = Loading mobile.
+You can change this to fit your needs
+4.	"build:deployweb" = Loading web.
 You can change this to fit your needs